graemerocher/micronaut-oraclecloud-workshop/lab_data_jdbc/lab_data_jdbc.md

     </copy>

-> Notice the `Dialect` used here is set to `Oracle` so that Micronaut Data JDBC knows how to produce the correct SQL dialect at compilation time.
+> **NOTE**: Notice the `Dialect` used here is set to `Oracle` so that Micronaut Data JDBC knows how to produce the correct SQL dialect at compilation time.
+If you chose to use the H2 in-memory database at the start of the workshop you should instead use `H2` as the dialect.

 The `@JdbcRepository` annotation designates this interface as a data access repository.